hacks-guide/Guide_3DS/docs/troubleshooting-finalizing-setup.md

 ::: details Error #02: Missing essential.exefs

 You said 'No' to the "Make essential files backup?" prompt in GodMode9.
-Power off your console, power it on while holding (Start) to re-enter GodMode9, say 'Yes' to the prompt, then try again.
+Power off your console, power it on while holding <kbd>START</kbd> to re-enter GodMode9, say 'Yes' to the prompt, then try again.

 :::